Water park: Water play areas

 Water play areas are similar to water parks and include urban beaches, splash pads, and smaller collections of water slides in many hotels and public swimming pools.

 For example, the Chelsea Hotel in Toronto features a four-story water slide called the Corkscrew.

 Safety

-According to estimates from the U.S. Consumer Product Safety Commission, more than 4,200 people annually are sent to emergency rooms from suffering injuries on public watersides.
+According to estimates from the U.S. Consumer Product Safety Commission, more than 4,200 people annually are sent to emergency rooms from suffering injuries on public waterslides.
 In July 2015, one drowning and at least three near-drownings were reported at water parks in the United States.

 On August 7, 2016, Caleb Schwab, the 10-year-old son of American politician Scott Schwab, was decapitated on the Verrückt water ride at the Schlitterbahn water park in Kansas City, Kansas.
 Following the fatal incident, Verrückt permanently closed.